Una Mullally: Career

 She wrote the history book In the Name of Love documenting the movement for same-sex marriage in Ireland.
-The BAI subsequently upheld complaints against RTÉ and Newstalk for comments on marriage equality by Mr Mooney and Mr Donoghue - in respect of on-air interviews that Mullaly did to promote the book - ruling that their comments breached guidelines on balanced broadcasting.
+The Broadcasting Authority of Ireland (BAI) subsequently upheld complaints against broadcasting channels RTÉ and Newstalk for comments on marriage equality by radio presenters Derek Mooney and Chris Donoghue – in respect of interviews that Mullaly did to promote the book – ruling that their comments breached guidelines on balanced broadcasting.
 Mullaly complained that these findings effectively denied her on-air publicity.
+The BAI issued a statement rejecting her claim.

-In an article published in The Irish Times on 27 April 2015, Mullally discussed the difficulties of acknowledging being gay in the context of a diagnosis she had recently received—that of colorectal cancer.
-When the nurse was taking details of her next-of-kin, Mullally admitted to hesitating before mentioning her partner, Sarah.
-Mullally's article was well-received; in an interview with Ray D'Arcy on RTÉ Radio 1, she confirmed the cancer had spread to her lymph nodes.
+In an article in The Irish Times on 27 April 2015, she discussed the difficulties of acknowledging being gay in the context of a diagnosis she had recently received of colorectal cancer.
+When a nurse took details of her next-of-kin, she admitted to hesitating before mentioning her partner, Sarah.
+Her article was well-received; in an interview with Ray D'Arcy on RTÉ Radio 1, she confirmed the cancer had spread to her lymph nodes.

-In March 2015, Mullally won Journalist of the Year at the GALA LGBT Awards.
-She lives in Dublin.
-Originally from the Southside, she lives on the Northside of the city.
+In March 2015, she won Journalist of the Year at the GALA LGBT Awards.